-Her excitement continued as she let me know that McGwire said hello to her by name.
+Her excitement continued as she told me in vivid detail that McGwire said hello to her by name.
 (There may have been a bit of swooning.)

 Throughout the day I had had tightness in my chest which became progressively more painful.

-While in the waiting room, I called Rick to see how things were going.
+After about an hour in the waiting room, I called Rick to see how things were going.

 I called again.

-After the fifth try, panic began to set in, and I left the ER, without being examined, to find my family.
+After the fifth try, panic began to set in, and I left the ER without being examined to find my family.